Rethinking Technology Stack Selection with AI Coding Proficiency: Background Related Work

 \subsection{LLM Code Generation}

-Large language models (LLMs), trained on large-scale code corpora, present new opportunities for software engineering (SE).
-They have demonstrated strong potential in a number of challenging tasks, such as automatic patch generation\cite{ribeiro2023large}, code summarization~\cite{chai2022pyramid}, and repository-level code generation~\cite{zhang2023repocoder}.
+LLMs, trained on large-scale code corpora, present new opportunities for SE.
+They have demonstrated strong potential in a number of challenging tasks, such as automatic patch generation~\cite{ribeiro2023large}, code summarization~\cite{chai2022pyramid}, and repository-level code generation~\cite{zhang2023repocoder}.
 At present, the industry and academia have released a large number of LLMs, which are accelerating the production of developers around the world~\cite{li2022competition,li2023starcoder}.
-To measure the code generation performance of these LLMs, researchers have proposed a series of benchmarks~\cite{chen2021evaluating, austin2021program} and use metrics like pass@k to evaluate whether the generated functions can pass all unit tests.
+To measure the code generation performance of these LLMs, researchers have proposed a series of benchmarks~\cite{chen2021evaluating, austin2021program,lai2023ds,zhuo2025bigcodebench,fachada2025gpt} and use metrics like \texttt{pass@k} to evaluate whether the generated functions can pass all unit tests.
 Recent work has further constructed benchmarks to evaluate the performance efficiency of the generated code snippets~\cite{huang2024effibench}.
-However, real-world software development requires additional quality considerations.
+However, real-world software development requires additional quality considerations~\cite{dou2026wrong}.
 For example, LLM-generated code should be maintainable and reliable for collaborative development environments.
 In this paper, we extend the perspective to a more comprehensive evaluation framework that assesses code quality across five dimensions, thereby describing how effectively an LLM can use a given technology in code generation.
+By systematically measuring these quality dimensions when LLMs utilize specific third-party libraries in code generation, we quantify the AI coding proficiency of various libraries, aiming to provide insights for technology selection in LLM-assisted development.